flatironinstitute/figurl/doc/intro.md

 * Versioned HTML bundles
 * ReactJS / typescript - highly recommended but not strictly required

-URL points to the data and the visualization plugin
+URL points to data and visualization plugin

-* Data is referenced via content-hash URI
+* Data object is referenced via content-hash URI
 * Visualization plugin is a static, versioned HTML bundle and is referenced by URI to a cloud bucket

 Figurl web app ([figurl.org](https://figurl.org)) pairs the data with the visualization and presents the interactive view to the user